 Facebook can be one of the most effective tools in a Realtor or real estate agent’s arsenal for generating leads.
 Learning how to set up your page, use posts to enhance engagement, join groups, and use paid advertising will put you ahead of the competition and in front of your target audience.

-In this article, we’ll focus specifically on Facebook for real estate agents, and guide you through the process of setting up your first successful Facebook marketing campaign.
+In this article, we’ll focus specifically on Facebook marketing for real estate agents, and guide you through the process of setting up your first successful Facebook marketing campaign.

 Step 1: Create Your Facebook Page

-To be present for the people who need your services most, creating an engaging Facebook page is the first step.
+To be present for the people who need your services most, creating an engaging real estate Facebook page is the first step.
 Here are some ways in which you can use the example above to create your own.

 Choose Your Page Category